Keyfactor/azurekeyvault-orchestrator/README.md

 1) Navigate to the Administrative menu (gear icon) and then **> Certificate Store Types**
 1) Select Azure Keyvault, click "DELETE" and confirm.
 1) Navigate to **Orchestrators > Management**, select the orchestrator and click "APPROVE" to re-approve it for use.

 1) Repeat these steps for any other Windows Orchestrators that support the AKV store type.

-#### If the Windows Orchestrator can be retired completely:
+#### If the Windows Orchestrator can be retired completely

-*If the Windows Orchestrator is being completely replaced with the Universal Orchestrator, we can remove all associated stores and jobs.*
+_If the Windows Orchestrator is being completely replaced with the Universal Orchestrator, we can remove all associated stores and jobs._

 1) Navigate to **Orchestrators > Management** and select the Windows Orchestrator from the list.
 1) With the orchestrator selected, click the "RESET" button at the top of the list